RESPIRATOR MASK FIT TESTING & TRAIN THE TRAINER

 9. What is the Canadian government regulation on Respirator Mask Fit Testing & Training?

-Click here to be connected to the Ontario Ministry of Labour’s website where they explain all about Respirators and what you need to know.
+Click here to be connected to the Ontario Ministry of Labour’s website for explanations regarding Respirators and what you need to know.
 Click here to be connected with the Canadian Occupational Safety (The Safety Standard) website where they explain the legislation compliance.

 Respirator Mask Fit Testing & Training takes approximately 15 minutes per person